Remembrance poppy: Origins

-When the American Legion stopped using the poppy symbol in favor of the daisy, Veterans of Foreign Wars' members supported Madame Guérin instead.
+When the American Legion stopped using the poppy symbol in favor of the daisy, Veterans of Foreign Wars' members supported Guérin instead.
 Using French-made poppies purchased through her, the V.F.W. organized the first veterans' Poppy Day Drive in the US, for the 1922 Memorial Day.
-In 1924, the Veterans of Foreign Wars patented the Buddy Poppy (original name).
+In 1924, the Veterans of Foreign Wars patented the Buddy Poppy.

-Madame Guérin's 'Inter-Allied Poppy Day' idea was also adopted by military veterans' groups in parts of the British Empire.
-After the 1921 Memorial Day in the US, Madame Guérin traveled to Canada.
-After she addressed the Great War Veteran Association on 4 July, the group also adopted the poppy emblem as well as 'Inter-Allied Poppy Day' concept.
+Guérin's "Inter-Allied Poppy Day" idea was also adopted by military veterans' groups in parts of the British Empire.
+After the 1921 Memorial Day in the US, Guérin traveled to Canada.
+After she addressed the Great War Veteran Association on 4 July, the group also adopted the poppy emblem as well as "Inter-Allied Poppy Day" concept.
 They were the first veterans of the British Empire (predecessor of the Commonwealth of Nations) to do so.

-Madame Guérin sent Colonel Moffat (ex-American Red Cross) to Australia and New Zealand (and probably South Africa) afterwards as her representative.
+Guérin sent Colonel Moffat (ex-American Red Cross) to Australia and New Zealand afterwards as her representative.
 She then traveled to Great Britain, where she informed Field Marshal Douglas Haig and the Royal British Legion about her idea.
-Because it was an underfunded organization, Madame Guérin paid for the British remembrance poppies herself and the British Legion reimbursed her after the first British Remembrance Day Poppy Day on 11 November 1921.
+Because it was an underfunded organization, Guérin paid for the British remembrance poppies herself and the British Legion reimbursed her after the first British Remembrance Day/Poppy Day on 11 November 1921.
 By 1921, remembrance poppies had become widely accepted through the Allies of World War I as a flower of remembrance to be worn on Armistice Day.

 Distribution and use

-Remembrance poppies are primarily distributed in several countries of the Commonwealth of Nations, in the weeks leading up to Remembrance Day or Anzac Day (in Australia and New Zealand).
-Remembrance poppies are typically distributed by a national veterans' organisation to commemorate veterans of war and to raise funds for veterans' groups.
-However, remembrance poppies in several Commonwealth countries are distributed through the Royal Commonwealth Ex-Services League (RCEL).
-Remembrance poppies distributed by RCEL in Barbados, Guyana, and Trinidad and Tobago are sourced from the Royal Canadian Legion.
+Remembrance poppies are primarily distributed in the weeks leading up to Remembrance Day in several countries of the Commonwealth of Nations.
+However, in New Zealand, it is distributed in the weeks leading up to Anzac Day.
+Remembrance poppies are distributed by a national veterans' organisation to commemorate military veterans and to raise funds for veterans' groups and programs.

+There are several remembrance poppy designs, as several national veterans' organisations produce their own remembrance poppies.
+Several Commonwealth countries in the Caribbean, including Barbados, Guyana, Jamaica, and Trinidad and Tobago, share the same design used in Canada, as they source their remembrance poppies from the Royal Canadian Legion through the Royal Commonwealth Ex-Services League.

 Although remembrance poppies are predominantly used in the Commonwealth, they are also used to a lesser extent in several other countries.
-James Fox notes that all of the countries which adopted the remembrance poppy were victors of World War I.

 Australia

-In Australia, the Flanders Poppy (remembrance poppies) has been used since 1921 to commemorate Australian soldiers who died in war.
-On Remembrance Day (11 November) and Anzac Day (25 April), poppies are laid at war memorials and are sold by the Returned and Services League of Australia (RSL) to raise funds.
-Military folklore indicates that the vivid red of the poppies symbolise their comrades' blood soaking into the battleground.
+In Australia, cloth and paper remembrance poppies, also called the Flanders poppies, have been distributed by the Returned and Services League of Australia since 1921 as official memorial flowers for Remembrance Day.
+The practice of wearing a remembrance poppy is generally reserved for Remembrance Day in Australia, and is typically not observed on other holidays that commemorate military veterans, like Anzac Day.

+Although remembrance poppies are not worn on Anzac Day, their symbolism remains prominent on that holiday, with poppy plants and wreaths traditionally placed at war memorials.